Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

                \bin
                \lib

 If CMake installation flags are enabled for the 3rd party products (e.g. INSTALL_FREETYPE), then the corresponding binaries will be copied to the same bin(d) and lib(d) directories together with the native binaries of OCCT.
-Such organization of libraries can be especially helpful if your OCCT-based software does not use itself the 3rd parties of Open CASCADE Technology (thus, there is no sense to pack them into dedicated directories)
+Such organization of libraries can be especially helpful if your OCCT-based software does not use itself the 3rd parties of Open CASCADE Technology (thus, there is no sense to pack them into dedicated directories).

-The installation folder contains the scripts to run *DRAWEXE* (*draw.bat* or *draw.sh*), samples (if its were installed) and overview.html (short-cut for installed OCCT overview documentation).
+The installation folder contains the scripts to run *DRAWEXE* (*draw.bat* or *draw.sh*), samples (if they were installed) and overview.html (short-cut for installed OCCT overview documentation).